xoqem/Gomoku/README.md

-Go
+Gomoku
 =========

 Started as a side project to build a Tic Tac Toe game to experiment with Ember, Handlebars, and Bootstrap.
-Morphed into a Go game to make things more interesting.
-Includes a basic AI that scores potential moves by various factors.
+Morphed into a Gomoku game to make things more interesting.
+Includes a basic AI that weights potential moves by various factors.

 Building: